sy-wada/blue_benchmark_with_transformers/README.md

 |I next to O     |   517 |  110 |   411 |
 |**Total**       |  5151 | 1176 |  5623 |

-[ShARe/CLEFE](https://physionet.org/content/shareclefehealth2013/1.0/) eHealth Task 1 Corpus is a collection of 299 deidentified clinical free-text notes from the MIMIC II database ([Suominen et al.,2013](#hsuominen)).
+[ShARe/CLEFE](https://physionet.org/content/shareclefehealth2013/1.0/) eHealth Task 1 Corpus is a collection of 299 clinical free-text notes from the MIMIC II database ([Suominen et al.,2013](#hsuominen)).
 Please visit the website and sign up to obtain a copy of the dataset.
 An example of *I next to O*: `Test.tsv#L112-L118`<a id="inexttoo"></a>
 You'd better check out these original files, too: